Wolstonian Stage

 The Wolstonian Stage is a middle Pleistocene stage of the geological history of Earth from approximately 374,000 until 130,000 years ago.
-It precedes the Eemian Stage in Europe and follows the Hoxnian Stage in the British Isles.
+It precedes the Last Interglacial (also called the Eemian Stage) and follows the Hoxnian Stage in the British Isles.

 It is also approximately analogous to the Warthe and Saalian stages in northern Europe; the Riss glaciation in the Alps; and the Illinoian Stage in North America.
+The colder last part from around 194,000 years ago is called the Penultimate Glacial Period.